lvk04/banking-data-assignment/README.md

 ### Database Setup
 - The schema is defined in `sql/schema.sql`.
 - When using Docker Compose, the database is initialized automatically.
+- If not, create database with the schema.
 ---

 ## 3. How to Run